 Sight Fishing and Stealth: Because of the low clear water I can often sight fish for large trout feeding.
 A high vantage point on a tall bank is a great way to local feeding fish.
 I will also sometimes just sit and scan the water for 5 or 10 minutes looking for flashes from the sides and belly of feeding fish.

 Once I find them I use stealth tactics to target specific trout.
 Unfortunately, many anglers just stomp into a pool making lots of noise and they spook trout before they even cast.
 This is a big mistake I see many anglers make.

 Big Baits and Big Flies: I will often use lures or large streamer flies to locate and sometimes catch large trout.
 Often trout will move on a lure or a streamer but not hit it.
 I watch the lure and streamer fly the entire time to local these semi-active fish.
 Once located, I will fish smaller flies and baits to try and entice them to bite.

 Your hot-weather trout fishing gear should be lightweight and sparse.
 I wear green and tan sun shirts to protect my skin from the sun and to blend into the background.

 I use a pack instead of a vest since I find wearing some fishing vests to be too warm on hot days.

-Unless I need to protect my legs from tics or other bugs, poisionous plants, ot sharp branches, I will wet-wade with a good set of wet-wading shoes or boots and I will leave the colder water waders at home.
-The caveat to this is if I know the water is very cold and under 60, in wich case i will wear my wader for warmth.
+Unless I need to protect my legs from tics or other bugs, poisonous plants, or sharp branches, I will wet-wade with a good set of wet-wading shoes or boots and I will leave the colder water waders at home.
+The caveat to this is if I know the water is very cold and under 60 degrees, in which case I will wear my wader for warmth.